-English and Western Riding Styles or Disciplines
+English or Western Riding Styles and their Disciplines

-English Style Riding Disciplines
+English Riding Disciplines

-Western Style Riding Disciplines
+Western Riding Disciplines

 Styles vs Disciplines: